The Next Voice You Hear...

-The Next Voice You Hear... is a 1950 drama starring James Whitmore and Nancy Davis.
-It was based on a short story of the same name by George Sumner Albee.
-An exhaustive description of the making of the film is the subject of producer Dore Schary's book "Case History of a Movie."
+The Next Voice You Hear... is a 1950 American drama film starring James Whitmore and Nancy Davis.
+It was based on a short story of the same name by George Sumner Albee, published in a 1948 issue of Hearst's International Cosmopolitan.
+An exhaustive description of the making of the film is the subject of producer Dore Schary's book Case History of a Movie.